duckdb/duckdb-web/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 When you load DuckDB-Wasm in your browser, there are two components that will be set up:
 A library that handles interactions with the user or code using DuckDB-Wasm.
 This component lives in the main thread, and one of its first tasks is to initialize the second component.
 A DuckDB engine due to execute queries.
 This component lives in a Web Worker, and communicates with the main thread component via messages.
-This component has a JavaScript layer that handles messages but it’s mostly comprised of the original C++ DuckDB logic compiled down as a single WebAssembly file
+This component has a JavaScript layer that handles messages but it’s mostly comprised of the original C++ DuckDB logic compiled down as a single WebAssembly file.

 What about adding extensions to the mix?